DrJohnWagner/crewai-poetry-crew/research/Section-6.md

                 refusing to land.
 ```

 The recursive circling is not a failure of meaning—it is the **meaning**.
 The poem stabilizes around the idea that clarity is impossible.

 ##### **4. Instability Becomes a Reliable Emotional Engine**

-At high-pressure moments, instability becomes the poem’s most dependable resource.
-Whenever the system needs escalation, it activates unresolved emotional vectors:
+At high-pressure moments, instability becomes the poem’s most dependable resource.Whenever the system needs escalation, it activates unresolved emotional vectors:

 - guilt that cannot be absolved
 - truth that cannot be spoken
 - distance that keeps changing shape
 - silence that refuses to stay silent
 - horizon that won’t answer

 For example: